ColinJClemence/DataScienceStuff/curriculum/week-08/2.2-pc-lab-aws-s3-ec2-part-II/readme.md

 #### Step 2: Install and Configure the AWS CLI

 http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 Note that one of the method is to simply use `pip` to install the AWSCLI.

 **Note:** If you already have AWSCLI configured and you would like to have multiple roles, you can do that as explained [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html).

+#### Step 3: Using the AWS CLI with Amazon S3

+Now you can go ahead and copy files back and forth from your command line, without ever having to click on the web interface.
+How cool is that?

+Here's a [Cheat Sheet](https://github.com/toddm92/aws/wiki/AWS-CLI-Cheat-Sheet) for the AWSCLI.

 <a name="guided_practice"></a>
 ## EC2 from the command line (15 min)